mcherring7/FiberAudit/replit.md

 **Site Management and Design Persistence**: The topology viewer now includes comprehensive site editing capabilities with a dedicated edit dialog for modifying site properties (name, location, category, description).
 Users can double-click sites to edit them or use the dedicated edit button when a site is selected.
 The system includes design persistence through localStorage, automatically saving site positions and properties when users make changes.
 A save design button provides manual control with visual feedback showing unsaved changes.
 This enables consultants to customize network representations for client presentations and maintain consistent layouts across sessions.

+**Hub-Centric WAN Architecture**: The topology visualization now implements a proper hub-and-spoke model with MPLS and Internet WAN positioned as primary central hubs in the middle of the canvas.
+Sites are arranged around the perimeter and connect to these central transport hubs.
+AWS Direct Connect and Azure ExpressRoute are positioned as dedicated cloud connectivity hubs, separate from the primary WAN infrastructure.
+This architecture accurately reflects enterprise network design where MPLS and Internet are the primary WAN transport methods, while cloud connections represent dedicated private connectivity to specific cloud providers.
+Primary hubs are visually distinguished with larger icons and "PRIMARY HUB" labels.

 Future scope includes API integrations with carrier systems, analytics and benchmarking modules, and customer portals with real-time access.

 # User Preferences